 Bare in mind, while there are legal internships and micro-placements available, these would not be undertaken within the actual legal sector, however there are many opportunities to gain invaluable experience from the in-house legal team within your selected company.

 Job fairs are perfect for making connections and finding job opportunities.
 I highly recommend attending the following fairs:

-- Law & Social Sciences Fair: Usually, it takes place in mid-October.
-Law students at any stage of their education are eligible to attend the fair and I would urge every Law student to attend.
-The campus news emails you will receive from the University will often promote such fairs so look out for them.
+- Law & Social Sciences Fair: Hosted in mid-October, Law students at any stage of their education are eligible to attend the fair and I would urge every Law student to attend.
+The weekly University e-newsletters sent to students often promote such fairs so look out for them.

 Join a law society

-I cannot stress the importance of joining a law society at the uni.
-Albeit, there are quite a few fascinating societies available for City students, I would drive your attention to the following ones:
+I cannot stress the importance of joining a law society at the University.
+While there are many great societies available for City students, I recommend the following:

-- The Law Society is one of the greatest societies at City uni, at least in terms of the number of memberships.
-The society regularly organises workshops for students, career opportunities, seminars, the latest news and advice.
+- The Law Society is one of the greatest societies at City, at least with regards to the number of memberships.
+The society regularly organises workshops for students, career opportunities, seminars, shares the latest news and offers advice.

-- Pro Bono Society was the largest society on campus last year.
-Not only do they host various types of social and professional events, they also provide members with multiple professional opportunities, including both internal Pro Bono work as well as external volunteering options.
+- Pro Bono Society host various types of social and professional events, they also provide members with multiple professional opportunities, including both internal Pro Bono work as well as external volunteering options.